National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

       end                                                      as covid_dead
     FROM patient_ll p
       left  join pt_observation_preceding po on p.person_id = po.person_id
+    WHERE
+      2 <= p.calc_age_covid
+      and
+      '2020-07-01' <= p.covid_date
     ```

 4. Click blue “Run” button.

+5. Notice we added inclusion criteria (in the WHERE clause) and more
+    variables (in the SELECT clause).

+6. Why do we have fewer records than in the previous iteration of this
+    transform?
+Is this drop reasonable?

+7. Even if the drop seems reasonable and the cause seems obvious to
+    you, please make a note of this and notify the investigators at the
+    next meeting.
+They need to feel their decisions as much as possible.

 ## Strategies for Organizing Transforms